bhorst23/GetCleanDataProj/CodeBook.md

 This analysis made use of the following files:
 #### Common files
-+'features.txt': a table of 561 row with 2 variables ('featuresID' and 'featuresName')
++ 'features.txt': a table of 561 row with 2 variables ('featuresID' and 'featuresName')
 + 'activity\_labels.txt': a table of 6 rows and 2 variables ('activityID' and 'activityName')
 #### Test dataset files - 2947 observations for each of the following
 + 'test/subject\_test.txt': single variable 'subject'